The Real Brokerage (REAX)

 The Real Brokerage’s primary competitors include eXp World (NASDAQ:EXPI), Redfin (NASDAQ:RDFN), Zillow (NASDAQ:ZG), and Compass (NYSE:COMP).

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, The Real Brokerage’s 140% annualized revenue growth over the last five years was incredible.
+Over the last five years, The Real Brokerage grew its sales at an incredible 167% compounded annual growth rate.
 Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-The Real Brokerage’s annualized revenue growth of 82% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
-The Real Brokerage Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
+The Real Brokerage’s annualized revenue growth of 73.3% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking ahead, sell-side analysts expect revenue to grow 24.4% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is admirable and indicates the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 18.3% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is healthy and suggests the market is baking in success for its products and services.

 6. Operating Margin

-The Real Brokerage’s operating margin has been trending up over the last 12 months, but it still averaged negative 2.1% over the last two years.
+The Real Brokerage’s operating margin has risen over the last 12 months, but it still averaged negative 1.1% over the last two years.
 This is due to its large expense base and inefficient cost structure.

-In Q4, The Real Brokerage generated a negative 1.8% operating margin.
-The company's consistent lack of profits raise a flag.
+This quarter, The Real Brokerage generated a negative 0.1% operating margin.

 7. Earnings Per Share